AmberForrester/Portfolio/README.md

 <p align="right">(<a href="#readme-top">top of page</a>)</p>

 ### Setting up the Environment
-Starting any project with a clean slate is key for orga
+Starting any project with a clean slate is key for the organization and maintability of your code as it grows later on.

+To ensure we kick off to a great start you can delete the following:
+> Within your `app` folder, **delete**`favicon.ico`.